How to renew an Irish passport as an adult

 Rapid renewals and emergency travel documents

 A Rapid Renewal Service is available in the Dublin Passport Office for adults and children who are renewing their passport and who are travelling in less than 3 working days.
 This service is currently not available.
 If you urgently need a passport for emergency travel abroad, you can contact the Passport Service through its webchat service.

 Emergency travel documents

-In cases of genuine emergency, the duty officer at the Department of Foreign Affairs and Trade can issue an emergency travel document of limited validity.
+In cases of genuine emergency, the duty officer at the Department of Foreign Affairs can issue an emergency travel document of limited validity.
 Examples of such emergencies are:

 - Situations of substantial distress such as the deaths or funerals of immediate family members abroad